Setting Up OpenClaw on a Mac Mini: The Dedicated AI Machine Approach

 }

 These settings go into Docker Desktop’s configuration (Settings > Resources).
-Six of the M4’s 10 cores and 8GB of the 16GB unified memory are dedicated to Docker.
-The remaining resources handle macOS, SSH, and monitoring — see our guide to Docker sandboxing for OpenClaw.
+Six of the M4 Pro’s 10 cores and 12GB of the 24GB unified memory are dedicated to Docker, leaving 4 cores and 12GB for macOS, SSH, monitoring, and system operations.
+That ratio leaves comfortable headroom for both the agent workload and the host OS under all normal conditions.
+For the full sandboxing configuration, see our Docker sandboxing deep-dive.

 version: "3.8"